benjaminirving/maskSLIC/README.md

 ## Development
 This code is still a work in progress.
 The following issues still need to be resolved:
-- [ ] Fix for calculating mean distance between points to improve compactness calculation (in progress)
 - [ ] Fix the enforce connectivity method to work with maskSLIC

 ## Outline